bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 anything if the task isn't initially satisfied.
 This comes in extremely handy in the real world when we want to model dependencies outside our control, but not have the pipeline throw errors if certain dependencies are not ready.
-In our example, we don't control the data availability on S3, so we model that as an external dependency.
+In our example, we don't control the data availability at the remote location on Dropbox, so we model that as an external dependency.

 CHECKPOINT: Now let's try the `DownloadSpins` task again for 2019-02-09.